pawanm07/OIBSIP/README.md

 - Building and evaluating predictive models using Linear Regression and Lasso Regression.
 - Visualizing model performance with scatter plots and evaluating accuracy with R-squared.

+### Repository Structure
+ Car_Price_Prediction.ipynb: Jupyter notebook containing the complete analysis and code.

+ README.md: Detailed description of the project and instructions.